circuitdao/docs/docs/technical-manual/statutes.md

 **Statutes** are a set of mutable parameters that determine the behaviour of Circuit protocol.
 They are effectively the global state variables of the protocol.

 There are two different types of Statutes:
-* protocol-updated:
+* protocol-updated
 * governance-updated

-In addition, there is the [Statutes Price](../../user-guide/price-oracle), which is provided by the Oracle and used value the XCH held in collateral vaults.
+In addition, there is the [Statutes Price](../../user-guide/price-oracle), which is provided by the Oracle and used to value the XCH held in collateral vaults.

 Protocol-updated Statutes are those that the protocol keeps track of automatically by enforcing updates as part of certain protocol coin spends.